Mackenzie-class destroyer: Armament

-The guns were placed in a Mk 22 mount.
-The mounting allowed the guns to elevate from −15° to 85°.
-The elevation and train rates were manually operated, though the mounts could train 360°.
+The two 3-inch/50 guns were placed in a Mk 33 mount, allowing the guns to elevate from −15° to 85° and traverse 360° with an elevation rate of 30° per second and a train rate of 24° per second.

 For anti-submarine warfare, the class was provided with two Mk 10 Limbo mortars.
 The Limbo was a British-designed three-barrel mortar capable of launching a projectile shell between 400–1000 yd.
 Placed on stabilized mountings, the projectiles always entered the water at the same angle.
 The total weight of the shell was 390 lb.
 They also had two single Mk.2 "K-gun" launchers for their Mark 43 torpedoes.
 These torpedoes were installed in order to provide more distance in their attack on a submarine, with a range of 4500 yd at 15 kn, compared to the relatively close-in nature of the Limbo mortar.